ACE-RL: Adaptive Constraint-Enhanced Reward for Long-form Generation Reinforcement Learning: Introduction

 To address the above issue, we propose a framework with \textbf{A}daptive \textbf{C}onstraint-\textbf{E}nhanced reward for long-form generation \textbf{R}einforcement \textbf{L}earning (ACE-RL).
 The core innovation of ACE-RL lies in its training paradigm shift away from coarse-grained, subjective rewards toward fine-grained, verifiable rewards.
-Specifically, our framework begins by employing an automated pipeline to collect and analyze diverse long-form generation instructions from real-world human-LLM interactions.
+Specifically, ACE-RL begins by employing an automated pipeline to collect and analyze diverse long-form generation instructions from real-world human-LLM interactions.
 This pipeline deconstructs each instruction by identifying both its explicit demands and implicit intents, converting them into a checklist of verifiable constraints.
-We then introduce a novel reward mechanism that scores a generated response based on its satisfaction over these constraints.
+These constraints capture multifaceted dimensions, including content completeness, structural logic, and stylistic formatting.
+We then introduce a novel reward mechanism that scores a generated response based on its satisfaction with these constraints.
 This process effectively transforms the subjective challenge of evaluating writing quality into a series of constraint verification tasks.
 Finally, by leveraging reinforcement learning guided by this fine-grained reward signal, ACE-RL significantly enhances the long-form generation capability of LLMs.

 Our contributions are summarized as follows: \begin{itemize} \item We propose ACE-RL, a novel reinforcement learning framework that utilizes fine-grained, instruction-adaptive rewards for long-form generation. \item We introduce an automatic pipeline for constructing long-form generation instructions with constraint checklists, and we will release our datasets for future studies. \item We design a novel reward mechanism that transforms subjective quality evaluation of long-form responses into constraint verification tasks. \item Extensive experimental results demonstrate that our method significantly outperforms SFT and RL baselines, and even surpasses strong proprietary LLMs. \end{itemize}